-- Other benefits include a car allowance and a contribution towards health insurance premiums. - Nestlé S.A. shares received as part of the Short-Term Bonus are valued at the average closing price of the last ten trading days of January 2010, discounted by 16.038% to account for the three-year blocking period. - Stock Options 2009 are disclosed at the Black-Scholes value of the time of grant which corresponds to CHF 4.85. - Performance Share Units 2009 are disclosed at the fair value based on the Nestlé S.A. share on 31 January 2009, which corresponds to CHF 41.72. - Please also refer to Note 17 of the Consolidated Financial Statements of the Nestlé Group 2009.
+- Other benefits include a car allowance and a contribution towards health insurance premiums. - Nestlé S.A. shares received as part of the Short-Term Bonus are valued at the average closing price of the last ten trading days of January 2011, discounted by 16.038% to account for the three-year blocking period. - Stock Options 2010 are disclosed at fair value at the time of grant which corresponds to CHF 6.70. - Performance Share Units 2010 are disclosed at fair value at grant, which corresponds to CHF 55.81. - Please also refer to Note 20.1 of the 2010 Consolidated Financial Statements of the Nestlé Group.